 Just by reading those subject lines, you know exactly what each email will contain and its urgency.

 As much as we would like to be everyone’s top priority, you need to keep in mind that every email you send is not urgent.
 Use the “Urgent/Important” flag and “Read Receipt” only when absolutely necessary.
 My general guidelines are:

 - Urgent/Important Flag: critical response is due under 36 hours

-- Read Receipt: when sending information for review that you need verification each person has read by a specific deadline.
-If you can follow up later or are asking for a response acknowledgement in the body of the email, do not use this.
+- Read Receipt: when sending information for review that you need verification, each person has read it by a specific deadline.
+If you can follow up later or are asking for a response acknowledgment in the body of the email, do not use this.

 Be Thorough but Concise